 Technology is incorporated throughout the program to support your education.
 It is essential that students possess the computer skills necessary for success in the program as detailed in the technology requirements.

-Applicants must be either U.S. Citizens or legal permanent residents of the U.S. to be eligible for admission to the MHA at DMU.
-For those with degrees completed outside the U.S., please review the information for international students regarding transcript evaluation requirements.
+Applicants must be either U.S. Citizens or legal permanent residents of the U.S. to be eligible for admission to the MHA program at DMU.

 Accommodations in Education